avelino/awesome-go/README.md

 ## Email

-*Libraries that implement email creation and sending*
+*Libraries that implement email creation and sending.*

 * [douceur](https://github.com/aymerick/douceur) - CSS inliner for your HTML emails.
 * [email](https://github.com/jordan-wright/email) - A robust and flexible email library for Go.